jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 ### 1. Visibility of system status
 #### Good:
 There is a scroller bar when scrolling down the website, so users know how long the page is.
+This is useful for users to be aware of where they are within the website.
 #### Bad:
 There is no indication of system status when scrolling thorugh the slides on the main slideshow on the home page.
 This leads me to wonder where and when the slideshow ends.
 There is also  no feedback when typing into the search bar, such as pre populated word fetaure.
 #### Severity rating: 1